 18.4.1 Supported Employment Plan Service Description

 The SE Plan provides the framework for how the SE specialist will help the customer achieve competitive integrated employment.
 The SE Plan is completed during the SE Plan meeting by the VR counselor, using person-centered approaches, in collaboration with the customer, the customer’s circle of support, and the SE specialist.
 The SE Plan must align with the customer’s interests, preferences, potential job tasks, and identified employment conditions.
-The SE Plan also identifies the customer’s resources, support needs, extended services (both available and needed), potential employers, and any available premiums.
+The SE Plan also identifies the customer’s resources, support needs, extended services (both available and needed), and any available premiums.
 VR1632, Supported Employment Plan and Employment Report, must be reviewed and agreed upon by the customer, the SE specialist, and the VR counselor.

 …